fabiods/DGBO/README.md

 the third ffun is an additional check to verify that it is a local miminum
    min: 3 3 indicates that is it the minimum for 3 direction over 3
-   conv: 0 indicates that it is converged solution (i.e. closest point are also SCF converged) enerefzero at the beginning is the energy of the first orig file, without discrete-integer approximation (i.e. with exponent with all digits)
+   conv: 0 indicates that it is converged solution (i.e. closest point are also SCF converged) enerefzero (origene) at the beginning is the energy of the first orig file, without discrete-integer approximation (i.e. with exponent with all digits)

 cnt is the number of times crystal calculations have been called However, DGBO, saves on disk all the crystal calculations, thus the real number of cystal calculation can be obtained from:

-        sort -k 1 -g -r basrun.allene.dat  | uniq | wc
+        sort -k 1 -g -r basrun.allene.0.dat  | uniq | wc
 to be compared with the full dimensional space

         grep allsize dgbo.out | tail -n 1